 Candida are a type of yeast that naturally live in the gut.
 Their populations usually stay at levels that cause us no harm, and are kept in balance by healthy bacteria in the gut.
 When gut bacteria are harmed, due to dietary or lifestyle factors (such as stress, antibiotics, alcohol, processed foods, etc.) it allows Candida populations to grow beyond healthy levels.
 These yeasts then invade other parts of the body and lead to an infection.
 The medical term for this infection is Candidiasis, and it is one of the most common types of fungal infections that people suffer from.

 Usually it is caused by a certain type of Candida yeast called Candida albicans, but other types of Candida can cause an infection too.
 To learn more about this common fungal infection, read our blog "What is Candida Albicans?
-Understanding Fungal Infections." (link article)
+Understanding Fungal Infections."

 Does Candida cause acne?
 Not necessarily, but Candida and acne are often connected because Candida can disrupt the lining of the intestinal wall, which can allow toxins to bypass this lining and enter into the bloodstream, where they then manifest as disruptions in the skin.
+When candida causes acne it is sometimes referred to as "candida acne."

 When Candida cells begin to grow hyphae – the long branches that grow out of the fungus – they can invade the cells in your intestinal lining, creating inflammation and permeating the membrane that prevents harmful substances from leaking out.
 If these openings become too large, they allow all kinds of toxins and undigested food particles to pass from your gut into your bloodstream.